aws/aws-lc/bindings/rust/README.md

 aws-lc-sys
 ============

-Scripts that generate a low-level bindings crate for Rust.
+Low-level AWS-LC bindings crate for Rust.

 ### How it works
 `aws-lc-sys` uses `bindgen` to generate Rust compatibility shims for the targeted platform.
 It is important to generate it for the correct platform because `bindgen` uses LLVM information for alignment which varies depending on architecture.
-These files are then packaged into a Rust crate.

 ### To Use
-Build `boringssl` with `-DRUST_BINDINGS=<rust-triple>` and ensure that you have `bindgen` installed.

-The `rust-triple` option should be one of the supported targets at https://doc.rust-lang.org/nightly/rustc/platform-support.html.
+The build required `cmake` (>= 3.0) and other standard development tools to compile the native library.
+See AWS-LC documentation for more details: https://github.com/awslabs/aws-lc/blob/main/BUILDING.md